questdb/questdb.io/docs/reference/function/text.md

 description: Text function reference documentation.
 ---

+This page describes the available functions to assist with performing text manipulation such as concatenation, case conversion, string length calculation, and pattern matching via regular expressions.

 ## concat

 `concat(str, ...)` - concatenates a string from one or more input values.